pwafire/pwafire/README.md

 Read more about Web Manifest [HERE](https://developers.google.com/web/fundamentals/web-app-manifest/)

 #### Service Worker // sw.js Guide
+>Follow the steps as commented in the code below as in order to correctly configure the *sw.json* file.
 ```javascript
 //after a service worker is installed and the user navigates to a different page or refreshes,
 //the service worker will begin to receive fetch events